jeffreysilver/slowcovid-lambdas/README.md

 The code in this repo is deployed on Amazon's serverless platform, using Lambda, Kinesis, DynamoDB, among other things.
 This was our first substantial experience writing a serverless app, and we were pleasantly surprised by how quickly we could create a useful app with well-defined, decoupled components.
 If you're curious about building serverless event-driven applications, have a look around this repo and copy what you'd like.

 We also welcome feedback and advice.
 We built this in a hurry and there's room for improvement.
-Demand for StopCOVID was high and it was critical to get something launched as soon as we could.
+Demand for StopCOVID has been high and it was critical to get something launched as soon as we could.
 So you'll find rough edges.

 ## About StopCOVID